vasylivanchyk330/AWS_Automation/s3/bucket-cleanup/README.md

         - `my-bucket` -- a bucket name
         - `photos/2024/vacation.jpg` -- a key, where the object is stored
         - `s3://my-bucket/photos/2024/vacation.jpg` -- the full path to the object

+## Preparing a Test Environment

+For detailed instructions on setting up a test environment, refer to [README-prepare-test-env.md](README-prepare-test-env.md).